 Frederick D. Go has been a director of URC since June 2001.
 He is the President and Chief Operating Officer of Robinsons Land Corporation and Robinsons Recreation Corporation.
 He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, and Taicang Ding Feng Real Estate Development Company Limited.
-He also serves as a director of Cebu Air, Inc., JG Summit Petrochemical Corporation, Robinsons Bank, Secret Recipes Corporation, Ho Tsai Dimsum Incorporated, and Cebu Light Industrial Park.
-He is also the President of the Philippine Retailers Association.
+He also serves as a director of Cebu Air, Inc., JG Summit Petrochemical Corporation, Robinsons Bank Corporation, Secret Recipes Corporation, Ho Tsai Dimsum Incorporated, Cebu Light Industrial Park, and Philippine Hotels Federation.
+He is also the Chairman of the Philippine Retailers Association.
 He received a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.
-Mr. Frederick D. Go is a nephew of Mr. John L. Gokongwei, Jr. Johnson Robert G. Go, Jr. was elected director of URC on May 5, 2005.
-He is also a director of JG Summit Holdings, Inc. Robinsons Land Corporation, and Robinsons Bank.
+Mr. Frederick D. Go is a nephew of Mr. John L. Gokongwei, Jr.

+Johnson Robert G. Go, Jr. was elected director of URC in May 2005.
+He is also a director of JG Summit Holdings, Inc., Robinsons Land Corporation, and Robinsons Bank Corporation.
 He is also a trustee of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Arts degree in Interdisciplinary Studies (Liberal Arts) from the Ateneo de Manila University.
 He is a nephew of Mr. John L. Gokongwei, Jr.

 Robert G. Coyiuto, Jr. has been a director of URC since 2002.
-He is the Chairman of the Board and Chief Executive Officer of Prudential Guarantee & Assurance, Inc. and of PGA Sompo Japan Insurance, Inc. He is also Chairman of the Board of PGA Automobile, Inc./Sole Importer Principal of Lamborghini, PGA Cars, Inc./Sole Importer Principal of Porsche and Audi, Hyundai North Edsa, and Pioneer Tours Corporation.
+He is the Chairman of the Board and Chief Executive Officer of Prudential Guarantee & Assurance, Inc. and of PGA Sompo Japan Insurance, Inc. He is also Chairman of the Board of Bentley, Lamborghini, Porsche and Audi, Hyundai North Edsa, and Pioneer Tours Corporation.
 He is also the Chairman of Coyiuto Foundation.
-He is the Chairman and President of Calaca High Power Corporation and Pacifica 21 Holdings, Inc. He is Vice-Chairman of First Life Financial Co., Inc. He is also the President, Chief Operating Officer and Director of Oriental Petroleum and Minerals Corporation.
+He is the Chairman and President of Calaca High Power Corporation and Pacifica 21 Holdings, Inc. He is Vice Chairman of First Life Financial Co., Inc. He is also the President, Chief Operating Officer and Director of Oriental Petroleum and Minerals Corporation.
 He is a director of Petrogen Insurance Corporation, Canon (Philippines) Inc., Destiny Financial Plans, Inc. and National Grid Corporation of the Philippines.
-He is a Nominee of R. Coyiuto Securities, Inc. and a Trustee of San Beda College.
+He is a Nominee of R. Coyiuto Securities, Inc. and a Member of the Board of Trustees of San Beda College.

 Wilfrido E. Sanchez has been an independent director of URC since 1995.
 He is a Tax Counsel in Quiason Makalintal Barot Torres & Ibarra Law Offices.
-He is also a director of Adventure International Tours, Inc., Amon Trading Corporation, Center for Leadership & Change, Inc., EEI Corporation, Eton Properties Philippines, Inc., House of Investments, EMCOR, Inc., J-DEL Investment and Management Corporation, JVR Foundation, Inc., Jubilee Shipping Corporation, Kawasaki Motor Corp., K Servico, Inc., Magellan Capital Holdings Corporation, PETNET, Inc., PETPLANS, Inc., Philippine Pacific Ocean Lines, Inc., Rizal Commercial Banking Corporation, LT Group, Inc., Transnational Diversified Corporation, Transnational Diversified Group, Inc., and Transnational Financial Services, Inc. (formerly Transnational Securities, Inc.).
+He is also a director of Adventure International Tours, Inc., Amon Trading Corporation, Center for Leadership & Change, Inc., EEI Corporation, Eton Properties Philippines, Inc., House of Investments, EMCOR, Inc., J-DEL Investment and Management Corporation, JVR Foundation, Inc., Jubilee Shipping Corporation, Kawasaki Motor Corp., K Servico, Inc., Magellan Capital Holdings Corporation, PETNET, Inc., PETPLANS, Inc., Rizal Commercial Banking Corporation, LT Group, Inc., Transnational Diversified Corporation, Transnational Diversified Group, Inc., and Transnational Financial Services, Inc. (formerly Transnational Securities, Inc.).
 Mr. Sanchez received a Bachelor of Arts degree and a Bachelor of Laws degree from the Ateneo de Manila University and a Masters of Law degree from the Yale Law School.